denza/profitbricks-sdk-net/README.md

 #### Delete a Server

-This will remove a server from a data center. **NOTE**: This will not automatically remove the storage volume(s) attached to a server.
+This will remove a server from a VDC.

+**Please Note**: This will not automatically remove the storage volume(s) attached to a server.
 A separate operation is required to delete a storage volume.

 The following table describes the request arguments: